Partial function: Basic concepts

 The notion of partial function is particularly convenient when the exact domain of definition is unknown or even unknowable.
 For a computer-science example of the latter, see Halting problem.

 In case the domain of definition S is equal to the whole set X, the partial function is said to be total.
 Thus, total partial functions from X to Y coincide with functions from X to Y.

 Many properties of functions can be extended in an appropriate sense of partial functions.
-A partial function is said to be injective, surjective, or bijective when the function given by the restriction of the partial function to its domain of definition is injective, surjective, bijective respectively.
+A partial function is said to be injective, surjective, or bijective when the function given by the restriction of the partial function to its domain of definition is injective, surjective, or bijective, respectively.

 Because a function is trivially surjective when restricted to its image, the term partial bijection denotes a partial function which is injective.

 An injective partial function may be inverted to an injective partial function, and a partial function which is both injective and surjective has an injective function as inverse.
-Furthermore, a function which is injective may be inverted to an injective partial function.
+Furthermore, a function which is injective may be inverted to a bijective partial function.